connorkendrick/gezellig-records-website/README.md

 # gezellig-records-website
-This is the official website for Gezellig Records
+This repository is for the official Gezellig Records website

 http://www.gezelligrecords.com